ASPCA Mobile Spay/Neuter Clinic

 - Doberman Pinschers without proof of a normal blood work test for von Willebrand factor, a blood clotting protein.

-- Feral cats or animals in the care of an animal welfare or rescue organization.
+- Cats and dogs in the care of an animal welfare or rescue organization.
 To learn more, visit our rescue professionals page.

 Certain animals may be accepted on a case-by-case basis, depending on the outcome of the veterinary examination:

 - Female dogs and cats who are nursing puppies and kittens (It is ideal to wait to spay until one month after she weans her litter.)

 - Short-nosed (brachycephalic) breeds, such as bulldogs, pugs and Persian cats

 These are the additional services provided for your pet while they are with us for spay/neuter surgery.
 Please note we only provide these services to animals who are being spayed/neutered.

 - Nail trim

 - Rabies vaccine

 - FVRCP vaccine for cats/DA2PPV vaccine for dogs